This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Hearing the news that you have a child with cerebral palsy can be overbearing, as the the day-to-day care and worries state, there may be times you’ll need to reach out to others for support.
+Hearing the news that you have a child with cerebral palsy can be overwhelming.
+You may need to reach out to others for support.
 Fortunately, there are numerous avenues you can take to get the help you need.

 Support from Family and Friends